Fate of false vacuum in non-perturbative regimes: Gravity effects

 \section{Non-perturbative method for false-vacuum decay}

-In this section we will report the computations done in Ref.\cite{Frasca:2022kfy}.
-Our aim is to make the paper self-contained.
-The computation of the so-called bounce action involves a stationary phase approximation where one can write solutions of the equations of motion in Euclidean space and compute the false vacuum decay rate.
-For a real scalar theory one has
+In an optic of a self-contained paper, we show here the computations given in Ref.\cite{Frasca:2022kfy}.
+This will yield a bounce action obtained by a stationary phase approximation with the solutions of the equation of motion given in an Euclidean space.
+For our case, one has